WiFi Pineapple - 6th Gen: NANO / TETRA

 Creating WiFi Pineapple NANO/TETRA Modules

-With the new WiFi Pineapple Interface, It is easy to create modules that use the new API.
+With the new WiFi Pineapple Interface, It is easy to create modules that use the new .
 Modules use HTML, AngularJS and PHP to make requests and retrieve a response.
 The new interface and the modules also use Bootstrap.

 ANATOMY OF A BASIC MODULE